Italian ironclad Roma

-Roma was an ironclad warship built for the Italian Regia Marina in the 1860s; she was the lead ship of the s.
+Roma was an ironclad warship built for the Italian Regia Marina (Royal Navy) in the 1860s; she was the lead ship of the s.
 Armed with a main battery of five 10 in and twelve 8 in guns in a broadside arrangement, Roma was obsolescent by the time she entered service.
 As a result, her career was limited.
 In 1880, she took part in an international naval demonstration off Ragusa to enforce the Treaty of Berlin.
 In November 1881, she collided with the ironclad in a storm in Naples, but she was not damaged.
 Roma was reduced to a guard ship in 1890 and then to a depot ship in 1895.
 In July 1896, she was scuttled to save the ship from a fire caused by a lightning strike.
 She was thereafter raised and broken up for scrap.

 Design

+Following the Second Italian War of Independence in 1859 that had pitted the Kingdom of Sardinia against the Austrian Empire, and which had led to the unification of Italy under the Sardinian throne, the new Regia Marina (Italian Navy) and the Austrian Navy embarked on ironclad construction programs that created an arms race between the two countries.
+The two Roma-class ironclads were ordered in 1863 as part of the race.

 Roma was 79.67 m long between perpendiculars; she had a beam of 17.33 m and an average draft of 7.57 m.
 She displaced 5698 LT normally and up to 6151 LT at full load.
 Her propulsion system consisted of one single-expansion steam engine that drove a single screw propeller, with steam supplied by six coal-fired, cylindrical fire-tube boilers that were vented through a single funnel.
 Her engine produced a top speed of 13 kn from 3670 ihp.
-She could steam for 1940 nmi at a speed of 10 kn.
+She carried up to 580 t of coal, allowing her to steam for 1940 nmi at a speed of 10 kn.
 The ship was barque-rigged to supplement the steam engine.
 She had a crew of 549-551 officers and men.

 Roma was a broadside ironclad, and she was armed with a main battery of five 10 in guns and twelve 8 in guns.
 The ship was protected by iron belt armor that was 5.9 in thick and extended for the entire length of the hull at the waterline.